Matse2005/VSChristmas-Extension/README.md

 This extension contributes the following settings:

 - `VSChristmas.StatusBarItemLocation`: Display the Christmas button at the location of your choice
+- `VSChristmas.toggleSecondsInStatusBar`: Toggle the seconds in the status bar
 - `VSChristmas.toggleLargeStatusBarText`: Toggle the text beside the icon for the status bar icon
 - `VSChristmas.StatusBarButtonVisibleTimeBeforeChistmas`: Make the Christmas button show up on a specific time before Christmas
 - `VSChristmas.ChristmasDay`: The calendar day of Christmas at your location